 Setting Your Store Apart

-How do you do that?
-It really comes to solving a problem for them.
+How do you stand apart?
+It comes to solving a problem for customers, rather than just selling something to them.

-There’s a really great anecdote for this I experienced recently:
+There’s a great anecdote for this I experienced recently:

-So how does one come out of nowhere and create a huge pillow business in the midst of massive competition?
+So how did somebody come out of nowhere and create a huge pillow business in the midst of massive competition?

 Above is PillowCube.
 Long story short, they stand out massively because: